Teaching English in Taiwan in the 1970s

-Teaching English in Taiwan in the early 70s was one of the most memorable experiences of my life.
-After finishing a four year hitch in the Navy, I was excited to return to a land where I had been stationed for one year.
+Teaching English in Taiwan in the early 1970s was one of the most memorable experiences of my life.
+After finishing a four-year hitch in the Navy, I was excited to return to a land where I had been stationed for one year.
 Taiwanese and Chinese culture, languages, and the people were awaiting my further exploration.
-I had originally intended to continue my study of Chinese Mandarin, but instead got into the teaching of EFL and ESL which has been the passion of my life.
+I had originally intended to continue my study of Chinese Mandarin but instead got into the teaching of EFL and ESL that has been the passion of my life.

 Returning to Taiwan

 Returning to Taiwan on a damp, cold evening in January of 1971 shortly after discharge from the U.S. Navy, I had plans to continue my Chinese language education.
 This would be done by first enrolling in Mandarin courses at the Mandarin Training Center of National Taiwan Normal University in Taipei, and then applying for admission to National Taiwan University.
 Since I didn't want to eat into my savings, I decided to seek part-time employment while attending classes at the Mandarin Training Center.

 Finding My First English Teaching Job

 By chance, a former Navy colleague who had served with me in Taiwan was working at the China Post English language newspaper on Fushun Street in Taipei.
 After looking him up one evening and explaining my situation, Pete said he could help me out if I was interested in teaching English.
 Teaching English?
 I was a little apprehensive at first because I had never taught English before.
 Realizing that I probably could not find any other kind of employment, I told Pete I would give it a try.